 So, how did Robinhood make the leap from 2 million users to a worldwide sensation used by a wide strata of society?

-after hitting 2 million users, they announced Robinhood Crypto, and by then they were at 3 million users (after 1,734 days
+9 months after hitting 2 million users, they announced Robinhood Crypto, and by then they were at 3 million users (after 1,734 days in existence).

 Crypto was an enormous growth catalyst.